arpita-chowdhury-osu/arpita-chowdhury-osu.github.io/_pages/about.md

 News
 ======
 - March 2025
-  -   My Paper [Prompt-CAM: Making Vision Transformers Interpretable for Fine-Grained Analysis](https://arxiv.org/pdf/2501.09333) got accepted in CVPR 2025! :tada:
+  -   My Paper [Prompt-CAM: Making Vision Transformers Interpretable for Fine-Grained Analysis](https://arxiv.org/pdf/2501.09333) got accepted in CVPR 2025! 🎉
-  -   Our Paper [Finer-CAM: Spotting the Difference Reveals Finer Details for Visual Explanation](https://arxiv.org/pdf/2501.11309) got accepted in CVPR 2025 as well! :tada:
+  -   Our Paper [Finer-CAM: Spotting the Difference Reveals Finer Details for Visual Explanation](https://arxiv.org/pdf/2501.11309) got accepted in CVPR 2025 as well! 🎉
 - January 2025
   -  Arxiv pre-print is available of our paper [Prompt-CAM: Making Vision Transformers Interpretable for Fine-Grained Analysis](https://arxiv.org/pdf/2501.09333)!
   -  Arxiv pre-print is available of our paper [Finer-CAM: Spotting the Difference Reveals Finer Details for Visual Explanation](https://arxiv.org/pdf/2501.11309)!
-  -  Arxiv pre-print is available of our paper [Static Segmentation by Tracking: A Frustratingly Label-Efficient Approach to Fine-Grained Segmentation](https://arxiv.org/pdf/2501.11309)!(https://arxiv.org/pdf/2501.06749))!
+  -  Arxiv pre-print is available of our paper [Static Segmentation by Tracking: A Frustratingly Label-Efficient Approach to Fine-Grained Segmentation](https://arxiv.org/pdf/2501.06749))!
 - September 2024
-  -  My Paper [Fine tuning is fine if calibrated](https://www.arxiv.org/pdf/2409.16223) has been accepted in NeurIPS 2024! :tada:
+  -  My Paper [Fine tuning is fine if calibrated](https://www.arxiv.org/pdf/2409.16223) has been accepted in NeurIPS 2024!  🎉
-  -  Our Benchmark [CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs](https://compbench.github.io/) is accepted in NeurIPS 2024 Database Track! :tada:
+  -  Our Benchmark [CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs](https://compbench.github.io/) is accepted in NeurIPS 2024 Database Track!  🎉
 - July 2024
   - A arxiv pre-print paper is available [CompBench: A Comparative Reasoning Benchmark for Multimodal LLMs](https://compbench.github.io/)
 - April 2024